 Unlike you, criminals lack moral and ethical brakes on their conscience or behavior.
 For most crimes, the motive-quick money, access to drugs, sexual gratification-is the goal and the victim is secondary.
-Furthermore, most criminals, while they may be devious, usually have average or mediocre intelligence.
-You have the intelligence and the instincts to outwit them almost every time, but you must hone your safety sense to do it.
+Following is a snapshot profile of a predator compared to a thief.2